-A divinely delicious Oven Roasted Tomato Garlic Soup made extra special with the decadence of saffron and the warming smokiness of paprika.
+A divinely delicious Oven Roasted Garlic Tomato Soup made extra special with the decadence of saffron and the warming smokiness of paprika.
 Utterly easy to make!
 Roast all veggies in a tray in the oven, blend the roasted veggies in the blender.
 Add spices and warm in a pan till bubbling.

-Turning Oven Roasted Veggies In A Soup
+Turning Oven-Roasted Veggies In A Soup

 One of the easiest methods of making soup with a deeply complex flavour is to roast the veggies to golden perfection in the oven and then blend them to a smooth purée.
 Tomatoes are notorious for quadrupling their flavour when salted and roasted.
 And we do just that in this recipe.
 Marrying the umami flavour of the tomatoes with the sweetness of onion and fennel adds a beautiful flavour to the soup.

 At the start of a meal-prep session, I often chop up some onion, fennel, tomato and garlic.
 I then salt the veggies, drizzle some olive oil and roast them in the oven in a rimmed tray for the better part of an hour.
 As the veggies roast, their flavour gets concentrated and any liquid released stews them further in the rimmed tray.